-Find out how to teach sequencing and processing skills to help close the achievement gap for students in poverty
+Find out how to teach sequencing and processing skills to help close the achievement gap for socioeconomically disadvantaged students

 As educators, we are all aware that an achievement gap exists and that this gap needs to be narrowed and ultimately closed.
 I’m a fan of Eric Jensen, author of Teaching with Poverty in Mind.
 I have read and re-read the book several times, and each time I gain more insights into how poverty affects learning.